Beautiful Bodies: Touring

 Known for their energetic live shows, the band toured extensively in North America and Europe, sharing the stage with alternative and punk bands, including The Smashing Pumpkins, My Chemical Romance, Jane's Addiction, and The Yeah Yeah Yeahs.
 The band was known to cross genres, however, playing with artists such as Dave Chappelle, Eminem, and Bebe Rexha.
 Beautiful Bodies were repeat artists on several festivals, including Warped Tour (U.S. and Europe) and SXSW, and the band's music has been featured in television commercials such as NFL advertisements and live events such as the World Series and New York Fashion Week.

 Breakup and subsequent projects

 The band announced they were to disband in 2017 via Solombrino's facebook account.
 Their last show was in Madrid, Spain with Mayday Parade.
 Solombrino has continued to make music under the name Alicia Solo, self-releasing her first EP Solo in 2017.
 Becker returned to law and in 2018 won the first human rights lawsuit in U.S. history against a living ex-president.
 He currently teaches at Harvard Law School, though he took a leave in spring 2019 to climb Mount Everest, which he successfully summited despite it being one of the mountain's deadliest years.
 Stout is working as a record producer.
+Arana continues to play music in Kansas City, including his work as the bassist in post-punk band New Obsessions.